CornerlessCube/phone-input/README.md

 > If you want to test this on a mobile device, but run it on a computer,
 > run `npm run dev-shared` instead of `npm run dev`.
 This will make the
 > demo available on your local network.
 I do not advise running this on
-> an untrusted network (public networks, coffee shop and the like).
+> an untrusted network (public networks, coffee shop and such).

+---
+This project was proudly created by me, CornerlessCube.
+If you use this utility in your project, please consider giving me a star on GitHub.